 A keen observer and thinker, Pareto found that more than 80% of Italy’s arable land is under the control of only 20% of its Citizens.
 This 80:20 split, uncannily, finds echo across domains and is probably best exemplified in healthcare.
-If we take active charge of 20% of chronic diseases, 80% of world’s healthcare burden, challenges, humongous expenditure and man hours could be saved.
-To be precise, 87% of world’s morbidity is controlled by hardly 5 diseases.
+If we take active charge of 20% of diseases, 80% of the world’s healthcare burden and humongous expenditure could be saved.
+To be precise, 87% of the world’s morbidity is controlled by hardly 5 chronic diseases.

-Since 1600s, the basic premise of healthcare is getting treated for the disease and parting with our hard earned money, besides the attendant opportunity costs and time; instead of self-analysis of each of our risk factors, the possible diseases that we could contract over time and then vigorously pursuing ways and means of attacking those risk factors and managing our health ourselves.
-This highly inefficient paradigm hasn’t evolved unlike many other domains, which have pivoted several times.
+Since 1600s, the basic premise of healthcare is getting treated for the disease by parting with our hard earned money, opportunity costs and time.
+Instead, why don’t we analyze risk factors, the associated illnesses and then vigorously mitigate those risk factors?
+This highly efficient preventive paradigm hasn’t evolved so far in healthcare, unlike many other domains.

-For instance, look at the entirely avoidable and overwhelming “CHRONIC DISEASE” burden in USA:
+For instance, look at the entirely avoidable and overwhelming “CHRONIC DISEASE” burden in the USA:

 - 133 million Americans (1 in 2 adults) live with at least one chronic PREVENTABLE illness (Heart disease, Cancer, Stroke etc)

-- More than 75% of total health care costs are due to chronic PREVENTABLE conditions.
+- More than 75% of the total health care costs are due to chronic PREVENTABLE conditions.

 Now take a look at the power of active prevention mode, in just one case of heart disease:

 - 4 out of 5 heart attacks can be prevented.

 - Low-risk diet and alcohol in moderation can prevent 35% of Heart attacks.